cloudforet-io/cloudforet-io.github.io/content/en/blog/article/how-to-contribute/index.md

 # Page frontmatter

-Each page file in SpaceONE docs has metadata frontmatter that tells Hugo about the page.
+Each page file in Cloudforet docs has metadata frontmatter that tells Hugo about the page.
 You specify page frontmatter in TOML, YAML, JSON.
 Use the frontmatter to specify the page title, description, creation date, link title, template, menu weighting, ans even  any resources such as images used by the page.
 For example, here's the frontmatter example.

 ```yaml
 ---